pjb0811/react-ts-app-starter/README.md

-# react-app-starter
+# react-ts-app-starter
-This app is for configuring the initial environment when starting the React project.
+This app is for configuring the initial environment when starting the React + Typescript project.
++ create-react-app
 + typescript
 + react-router
 + redux